henryxiang/webpack-demo/presentation/webpack-config.md

 ---

-## Chunk-hash for long-term caching
+## Using chunkhash for long-term caching
 ```JavaScript
 //webpack.config.js
 ...